BCLawLibrary/practical-ai-in-30-days/day-15-mid-month-ai-reflection.md

 * As educators (or in your own profession), how should we be rethinking our roles in a world where AI is increasingly capable?
 * What might the future of work look like, and how can you prepare for it?

+### AI Dialog

+Engage in a dialog with the course's reflective chat assistant.
+Use the copy menu to copy today's content to paste in the reflection assistant.
+You can also try some of the starter prompts below.

+**Example prompt**:

+"Help me reflect on my AI journey by asking thoughtful follow-up questions about my initial reactions, evolving perspectives, and key moments that shaped my views.
+Ask one question at a time to help me dig deeper."

 **Alternative Prompt**:

-*"Reflect on how AI tools complement your unique strengths and skills.
-Where do you see AI enhancing your work, and where do you think human judgment, creativity, or empathy still reign supreme?"*
+"Help me reflect on how AI tools complement my unique strengths and skills.
+Could you guide me through topics like where I see AI enhancing my work, and where do I think human judgment, creativity, or empathy still require the human touch?"

 ### **💡 Tips for Reflection:**